adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 *"Cutting the mustard"*

 A relatively new term in the industry, this serves to provide a core experience and enhanced experience.
-This is most certainly the right philosophy but as already hinted this is not enough on it's own.
-Example anyone?
+This is most certainly the right philosophy but as already hinted at this is not enough on it's own.

+Taking the example from the cuts the mustard example let me attempt to break this.
+Honestly, this is not hard to do.

 	if(document.querySelector && window.addEventListener && window.localStorage) {
 		Breaks in browsers where these things work but Object.create doesnt var el = document.querySelector('...');
-		Object.create(null, {});
+		window.matchmedia(...);
 	}

+Firstly, as we said before, merely detecting a feature is not enough.
+APIs contain bugs.
+Caniuse.com states that querySelector has partial support in IE8.
+It just so happens by luck or judgement that the additional checks stops IE8 from enhancing anyway.
+But that's not all.
+Caniuse.com states:

+> iOS 8.* contains a bug where selecting siblings of filtered id selections are no longer working (for example #a + p).

+Putting the bugs to one side just for a moment, the above code provides the enhanced experience for browsers cutting the mustard, but if one of those browsers can't handle matchMedia your screwed aren't you?

+This is one of infinite permutations and is a very real example.
+IE9 will enhance and break in the above example.
+Inferring enhanced support with a few choice APIs detected is fragile.

+Some implementations of the Cut the Mustard technique use polyfills to plug other gaps but it just so happens that polyfills are very unreliable.
+Who wants more fragility?

+Interestingly CTM gets close.

 =====================================================================